Fabien-35235/Calindex/Server/README.txt

 --------------------------------------------------------------
 BuildIndex.php

-Reads the configuration in BuildIndex.conf
+Reads the configuration in CaliNdex.ini

-Reads or Generates an epub index of some books, serves it.
+Serves the epub index of some books.
+If the index is not available or is out of date, generates it from the corresponding configuration file

 Parameters:
 	&name=basename	the name of the generated index